 Tamko’s warranties are quite straightforward:

 - 25-year warranty: 300 months.
-The full-start period is 5 years during which the warranty is 100%.
-After 5 years, the warranty is prorated, so reduced by 5% per year over the next 20.
+The full-start period is 5 years during which the warranty provides 100% coverage.
+After 5 years, the warranty is prorated, so reduced by 5% per year over the next 20 years.
 The wind warranty is 60mph for 5 years and the algae cleaning warranty is 10 years.
 This warranty applies to Elite Glass-Seal shingles.

 - 30-year warranty: 360 months.
 The full-start period is 15 years during which the warranty is 100%.
 After 15 years, the warranty is prorated, so reduced by 6.67% per year over the next 15 years.
 The wind warranty is 130mph for 15 years and the algae cleaning warranty is 10 years.
 This warranty applies to Heritage and Heritage Woodgate shingles.